riannevg/arminas-travel/_destposts/bacalar.md

 ---
 # **Bacalar: The Lagoon of Seven Colors**

-Bacalar, a hidden gem in the Mexican state of Quintana Roo, is a serene paradise known for its mesmerizing lagoon.
+{% include snippets/image-float.html image="/images/destinations/bacalar/bacalar2.jpg" alt="bacalar" float-direction="right" %}Bacalar, a hidden gem in the Mexican state of Quintana Roo, is a serene paradise known for its mesmerizing lagoon.
 Often referred to as the “Lagoon of Seven Colors” due to its varying shades of blue, Bacalar offers a tranquil escape from the hustle and bustle of more crowded destinations.
 This charming town, with its rich history and natural beauty, invites travelers to unwind and explore its unique landscapes.

 **Highlights and Attractions**